Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 Wait a minute.

-What who do you mean the rank and file are upset about this?
+Who do you mean the rank and file are upset about this?

-Well, the the chief of the Capitol Police and the deputy were ordered to tell their people to stand back and let them go ahead and graffiti all over the Capitol steps.
+Well, the chief of the Capitol Police and the deputy were ordered to tell their people to stand back and let them go ahead and graffiti all over the Capitol steps.

-Yeah, it it's it's interesting.
+Yeah, it's interesting.

 I wonder why that order was given.

-Was it uh was it you think given just to keep the peace, or do you have an anti-war protester in the park police?
+Or do you have an anti-war protester in the park police?

 Well, I don't doubt that.

-I uh look at it's a microcosm of our society.
+Look at it's a microcosm of our society.

-We don't need to come in confrontations.
+We don't need to cut any confrontations.

-We don't want any, we don't want to hell, the order may have come down from even higher.
+Hell, the order may have come down from even higher.

-Basically, have them show up, just ignore them, let them do whatever they it's it's so typically American these days to let the malcontents uh the hooligans have their way just so we don't offend them.
+Basically, have them show up, just ignore them, let them do whatever they, it's so typically American these days to let the malcontents, the hooligans, have their way.

-All right, if you are one of thirty students gathered in a dorm at a major institution of higher learning awaiting the before and after Hillary Clinton in her own words on the war in Iraq and her vote for it.
+All right, if you are one of 30 students gathered in a dorm at a major institution of higher learning awaiting the before and after Hillary Clinton in her own words on the war in Iraq and her vote for it.

-Your weight will not be long.
+Your wait will not be long.

 We'll get to it in the first segment of the next hour.